bminer/node-mysql-queues/README.md

 or if the Queue is a transaction, `commit()` or `rollback()` will automatically resume the Queue.

-By default, the Queue will remain paused until you call `resume()`; however you may set an optional maximum wait duration, which will prevent the Queue from pausing for too long.
+By default, the Queue will remain paused until you call `resume()` or end the transaction; however, you may set an optional maximum wait duration, which will prevent the Queue from pausing for too long.

 *CAUTION:* A paused Queue will block all queries for this connection.
-Use with care.
+*Use with care.*

 Pausing a Queue is useful to make additional asynchronous calls within a query callback.
 An example of this is shown below.